Ernest Hemingway

 The great writer and what he never wrote

 Yet Hemingway may be the most popular serious writer of the twentieth century.
-His books seldom top critics' or scholars' lists but they do continue to sell year after year.
+His books seldom top critics' or scholars' lists but they do continue to be read year after year.

-The life and character of the man known as Papa Hemingway is even more familiar than his writing.
+The life and character of the man is even more familiar than his writing.
 Everyone knows that Hemingway was a great aficionado of bullfighting, hunting and fishing.
-That he was preoccupied with war and death, serving the Italian army in World War I, reporting on the Spanish Civil War, and chasing Nazi boats in the Caribbean during World War II.
+That he was preoccupied with war and death, serving the Italian army in World War I—reporting on the Spanish Civil War, and chasing Nazi boats in the Caribbean during World War II.
 That he was part of the legendary artistic crowd in Paris in the 1920s along with other expatriate literary lights like F. Scott Fitzgerald, James Joyce, Gertrude Stein, Ezra Pound and Morley Callaghan who famously knocked him down in a boxing match.
 That he was married four times.
-That when his health deteriorated he took his own life with a shotgun blast.
+That when his physical and mental health deteriorated he took his own life with a shotgun blast.

-Yet his prose is among the most sensitive and beautifully understated, often having the power to completely transport the reader to the place and situation of his characters.
+Yet his prose is among the most sensitive and beautifully understated, having the power to transport the reader to the place and situation of his characters.
 It's the art that hides art.
-Many have copied his seemingly uncomplicated style but have learned through their failure how very difficult it is to create the illusion of simplicity.
+Many have copied his seemingly uncomplicated style but have learned through their failures how very difficult it is to create the illusion of simplicity.

 He's the master of forcing the reader to read between the lines, whether the reader wants to or not.
 In Death in the Afternoon, he notes: "If a writer of prose knows enough about what he is writing about, he may omit things that he knows and the reader, if the writer is writing truly enough, will have a feeling of those things as strongly as though the writer had stated them."

-Ernest Hemingway was born and raised in Illinois, U.S.A., and worked as a writer for newspapers both before and after the first war, including stints in Kansas and Toronto.
+Ernest Hemingway was born and raised in Illinois, U.S.A., just outside Chicago, and worked as a writer for newspapers both before and after the First World War, including stints in Kansas, Toronto and Europe.

 The big works

-Around this time Hemingway also completed his first acclaimed novel The Sun Also Rises (1926) about a foreign correspondent in Paris, like himself, who takes time out to visit the bullfights in Spain with other members of the so-called "lost generation".
+Around this time Hemingway also completed his first acclaimed novel The Sun Also Rises (1926) about a foreign correspondent in Paris, like himself then, who visits the bullfights in Spain with other members of the so-called "lost generation".
 This is the work that brought him to prominence.
 Like most of his books from this time on, it was eventually adapted for movies with middling success.
 (It's hard to replicate his writing style on screen.)

 The Sun Also Rises was followed by another story collection, Men Without Women (1927), containing his famous story "The Killers", and another novel, A Farewell to Arms (1929)—a doomed wartime love story that confirmed his reputation as the preeminent writer of his generation.
 Farewell was quickly made into a Gary Cooper and Helen Hayes film, the first of several adaptations, and both The Sun Also Rises and "The Killers" eventually got their multiple adaptations.